Parvin16/sd_training/readme.md

 **Constraining the Design**

-* STA cannot check any timing on a path that is unconstrained
+* STA cannot check any timing on a path that is unconstrained.
-* So it is mandatory to give the IO port constraints to complete the timing of paths involving IO ports
+* So it is mandatory to give the IO port constraints to complete the timing of paths involving IO ports.
 * Tclk -> q = 1.4ns, Tmax_path = 7ns, Tmin_path = 3ns
 * At what time does the data arrive at input port : Tclk->q + Tprop_delay_ext_comb
   - set_input_delay - clock CLK -max 8.4ns [get_ports IN1]